dd32/td-gh-ex/readme.txt

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Type in appsetter in the search form and press the 'Enter' key on your keyboard - Click Activate to get started.
 3. Most importantly, you need to setup the menu by assigning a menu to the "primary menu" position.
-4. Go to https://appsetter.com/ for a guide on how to customize this theme.
+4. Navigate to Appearance > Customize in your admin panel and customize the rest of the options to your taste.
-5. Navigate to Appearance > Customize in your admin panel and customize the rest of the options to your taste.
+5. Regenerate thumbnails if you are seeing odd image sizes.

 == Licenses ==